BESSER-PEARL/BESSER_WME_standalone/README.md

 # BESSER WME Standalone

 BESSER WME Standalone is the Standalone version of the BESSER WME Editor for creating and editing diagrams.
+It can be used as graphical front-end for the [BESSER low-code platform](https://github.com/BESSER-PEARL/BESSER).

 There are two variants how you can use this editor: